1951 Chattanooga Moccasins football team

 The 1951 Chattanooga Moccasins football team was an American football team that represented the University of Chattanooga (now known as the University of Tennessee at Chattanooga) as an independent during the 1951 college football season.
 In its 21st year under head coach Scrappy Moore, the team compiled a 6–5 record.
+The team was ranked at No. 81 in the 1951 Litkenhous Ratings.